RFQ for 50 kW ORC: Power Production through Geothermal Energy

 |Dr. Anirbid Sircar

 Prof Anirbid Sircar is a Head, Centre of Excellence for Geothermal Energy.
-Dr. Sircar graduated from IIT Kharagpur and did his Master of Technology and Ph.D from ISM Dhanbad on reservoir tomography.
+Dr. Sircar graduated from IIT Kharagpur and did his Master of Technology and Ph.D from IIT-ISM Dhanbad on Reservoir Tomography.
 He has been actively involved in the exploration and exploitation activities of geothermal energy in Gujarat, India.
-He also has immense experience in the applied Petroleum exploration related activities.
-Dr. Sircar has about 20 years of industrial and academic experience.
+He also has immense experience in the Applied Petroleum Exploration related activities.
+For the past three years he is working extensively in the field of City Gas Distribution.
+Dr. Sircar has about 26 years of industrial and academic experience.
+He is actively involved in teaching and research and has successfully guided 33 M. Tech projects and completed PhD for 8 students.
+At present 5 PhD students are working under him.
+He received Indira Gandhi SiromaniAward (2011), Bharat Vikash Award (2017), Venus Distinguished Faculty Award (2019).
+He has also authored two books; one in the field of CGD entitled “City Gas Distribution: An Indian Perspective” and other in the field of geothermal energy entitled “Harnessing Geothermal Energy: Applications in India”.
+He has 100 publications in national and international journals.

 |Mr. Dharmesh Morabiya